-This bill requires the Secretary of Agriculture to convey a specific parcel of Forest Service property to Perry County, Arkansas, for public use, subject to the County covering transfer costs and the possibility of reversion if the public use requirement is violated.
+This bill directs the Secretary of Agriculture to convey a specific parcel of Forest Service property to Perry County, Arkansas, for public use, subject to certain conditions and the county covering transfer costs.

 J. Hill